What are cookies?

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.

-These cookies are essential in order to enable you to move around the website and use its features, such as accessing secure areas of the website.
-Without these cookies services you have asked for, like shopping baskets or e-billing, cannot be provided.
+These cookies are essential to enable you to move around the website and use its features, such as accessing secure areas of the website.
+Without these cookies, services you have asked for, like shopping baskets cannot be provided.

-Category 2: performance cookies
+Category 2: Performance Cookies

 These cookies collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
-These cookies don’t collect information that identifies a visitor.
+These cookies don’t collect information that identify a visitor.
 All information these cookies collect is aggregated and therefore anonymous.
-It is only used to improve how a website works.
+It is only used to improve how this website works.

-Category 3: functionality cookies
+Category 3: Functionality Cookies

-These cookies allow the website to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
-For instance, a website may be able to provide you with local weather reports or traffic news by storing in a cookie the region in which you are currently located.
-These cookies can also be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
+These cookies allow the website to remember choices you make (such as your username, language or the region you are in) and provide enhanced, more personal features.
+For instance, a website may be able to provide you with local weather reports or traffic news by storing a cookie the region in which you are currently located.
+These cookies can also be used to remember changes you have made to text size, fonts, and other parts of web pages that you can customise.
 They may also be used to provide services you have asked for such as watching a video or commenting on a blog.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.

-- Facebook - we use conversion tracking which enables us to track visitors who have been referred through a Facebook page, application or advertisement.
-Information regarding your visit will be shared with Facebook but this will not include any personal information or information specific to your application if you are completing an online application.
-Facebook will use this information to monitor on our behalf the effectiveness of our advertising.
+- Facebook/Instagram/Snapchat/TikTok/YouTube - we use conversion tracking which enables us to track visitors who have been referred through a Facebook, Instagram, Snapchat/TikTok or YouTube page, application or advertisement.
+Information regarding your visit will be shared with these channels but this will not include any personal information or information specific to your application if you are completing an online application.
+These platforms will use this information to monitor, on our behalf, the effectiveness of our advertising.